Headley Britannia

 Headley Britannia, (January 24, 1993 - April 1, 2014) stable name Brit, was a mare who competed at the highest levels of the equestrian sport of eventing.
 Relatively small for the sport, her jumping ability, manoeuvrability and willingness propelled her to the top of the sport.

 Headley Britannia was by one of the top eventing stallions in Britain, Jumbo, who first competed at the Advanced level with Andrew Nicholson as a seven-year-old.
 The stallion has been a top producer of eventers, dressage horses (his get have reached Prix St. George), and Grade A show jumpers.

 Headley Britannia's greatest accomplishments include a win at the 2006 Burghley Horse Trials, the first mare in 33 years to do so, a win at the 2007 Badminton Horse Trials, the first mare in 53 years, and a win at the 2009 Rolex Kentucky Three Day.
 She came third at the 2006 Luhmuhlen Three Day Event, a great accomplishment after having taken a fall the previous year on cross-country and then contracting a virus which nearly killed her.
 She was an alternative to the 2006 World Equestrian Games, but when not called, was switched to the Burghley Horse Trials.
 She is one of only two horses in history to have won all three of the top four-star events (Badminton, Burghley, and Rolex), and has had a Breyer model made of her.

 In 2007 her owners Katinka and Neil Thorburn gave her to her rider, Lucinda Fredericks.
-After winning Badmintion she went to stud for embryo transfer.
+After winning Badminton she went to stud for embryo transfer.
 Both foals were by stallion Jaguar Mail and carried by surrogate mares.